-The service provider will have a team of international experts comprising a team leader, lead business operations specialist and lead learning, monitoring and compliance specialist.
-To ensure operational presence locally, the service provider will have a counterpart team of national experts comprising core project staff responsible for project management, project administration, stakeholder engagement and IEC support; and capacity development/ subject matter specialists/ trainers.
+The service provider will have a team of international experts (combined total not to exceed 80 inputs days) comprising a team leader (1), lead business operations specialist (1), and lead learning, monitoring and compliance specialist (1).
+To ensure operational presence locally, the service provider will have a counterpart team of national experts comprising core project staff

+(combined total not to exceed 150 input days) responsible for project management (1), project administration (1), stakeholder engagement and IEC support (1); and capacity development/ subject matter specialists/ trainers (combined total not to exceed 100 input days).